Stuff the Bird, Not Yourself: How to Deal with the 3,000 Calorie Thanksgiving Meal

 - After the meal, start a tradition -- a holiday walk, for instance.

-Learn how to lighten your holiday feasting and still have a jolly good time!
+Remember, you can lighten your holiday feasting and still have a jolly good time!